 First Aid Officers should be aware of what to do if they have accidental contact with blood or body substances, a sharps injury or contact with a person known to have a contagious illness.
 Any part of the body that encounters blood or body substances should be washed with soap and water immediately.
 Prompt medical advice should be obtained, and an incident report lodged in MySAFETY.

 Where there is a risk of disease, First Aid Officers should be offered vaccinations in line with the Department of Health Australian Immunisation Handbook.
-Further information can be found in the Infection Control Procedure (PDF 187.3 KB).

 Items soiled with blood or body substances should be placed in plastic bags and tied securely.
 Waste disposal must comply with state or local government requirements.
 Follow the Safe Disposal of Sharps Factsheet (PDF 108.8 KB) for sharps including needles, syringes and disposable probes.